Aysal-Asfia/BigDataProject/Readme.md

 #### **1.1 Dataset**

 The data we used is from BOLD5000 repository [2], a human functional MRI(fMRI) study.
-In this fMRI dataset, 4 participants were scanned in a slow-evented related design with 4,916 unique scenes.
-The fMRI data was collected over 16 sessions, 15 of which were task-related sessions, plus an additional session for acquiring high resolution anatomical scans.
-Images were presented for 1 second, with 9 seconds of fixation between trials.
-Participants were asked to judge whether they liked, disliked, or were neutral about the images.
+In this fMRI dataset, 4 participants were scanned and fMRI data was collected while subjects were asked whether they liked, disliked, or were neutral about the images.
-As aforementioned, the images in ImageNet dataset are labeled with ImageNet super categories.
+The images dataset are labeled with ImageNet super categories.
 From these categories, images are labeled as ”Living Animate”, “Living Inanimate”, “Objects”, “Food” or “Geography”.
 An example of label mapping is “Dog” to “Living Animate” and “Vehicle” to “Objects”.

-Features of fMRI data were represented by using ROI regions including: ’LHPPA’, ’RHLOC’, ’LHLOC’, ’RHEarlyVis’, ’RHRSC’, ’RHOPA’,’RHPPA’, ’LHEarlyVis’, ’LHRSC’, ’LHOPA’.
+Features of fMRI data were represented by using ROIs including: ’LHPPA’, ’RHLOC’, ’LHLOC’, ’RHEarlyVis’, ’RHRSC’, ’RHOPA’,’RHPPA’, ’LHEarlyVis’, ’LHRSC’, ’LHOPA’.
-The data of the ROIs were extracted across the time-course of the trial presentation (TR1 = 0−2s,TR2 =32−4s,TR3=4−6s,TR4=6−8s,TR5=8−10s).
+The data of the ROIs were extracted across the time-course of the trial presentation (TR1 = 0−2s,TR2 =2−4s,TR3=4−6s,TR4=6−8s,TR5=8−10s, TR34=4-8s).
+Data sizes of the subjects are 425 MB, 573 MB, 783 MB and 416 MB respectively.
-In this dataset, for the first 3 subjects, we have the same number of experiments, which is 1916, while the numbers of features are 1685, 2270, 3104.
+For the first 3 subjects, we have the same number of experiments, which is 1916, while the numbers of features are 1685, 2270, 3104.
-For the last subject, the number of experiments and features are 1122 and 2787, respectively.
+For the last subject, the number of experiments is 1122 and the number of feature is 2787.

 #### **1.2 LSTM classifier**